isomerpages/govtech-corp/media/technews/_posts/2020-10-07-post-A conversation with Bertrand Lee, GovTech's Smart Nation Fellow.md

 lives of many Singaporeans, by improving the way we engage with government services.”</p>
 <p>This motivation to harness technology to make a difference is what ultimately
-drove Lee to join the&nbsp;<a href="https://www.tech.gov.sg/careers/smart-nation-fellowship-programme/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Government Technology Agency of Singapore (GovTech)’s Smart Nation Fellowship Programme</a>.
+drove Lee to join the&nbsp;Smart Nation Fellowship Programme.
 In this interview, Lee shares his experience as a Smart Nation Fellow, as well as his views on the future of chatbots for the delivery of government services.</p>
 <h3>Getting into talks with GovTech</h3>
 <p>Before Lee moved to Hong Kong, he spent 13 years in the United States
 working for technology giant Microsoft and a series of startups.
 One of